 At Essential Skills level you'll be really, really good with Excel.
-If you want to join the tiny elite of power-users who can do absolutely everything with Excel you can use this follow-on book to move to expert level and become a true Excel guru.
+If you want to join the tiny elite of powerusers who can do absolutely everything with Excel you can use this follow-on book to move to expert level and become a true Excel guru.

 This is a extremely high level of Excel competence that is very rarely found in the workplace (even amongst top professionals).
 Your Excel skills will be greater and broader than almost all other Excel users and you will understand (and be able to use) absolutely every Excel feature.
-You'll have a complete mastery of skills that are often even a mystery to Excel power users such as Excel data models, many to many relationships, power maps, solver, macros and get & transform.
+You'll have a complete mastery of skills that are often even a mystery to Excel power users such as OLAP, Power Pivot, Power Query (Get & Transform), Power Maps (3-D Maps), Data Modeling and DAX.
 You can see a full list of the lessons in the Expert Skills course at: https://thesmartmethod.com.